Hill Auditorium: Renovation

-The University of Michigan website that describes the $33.5 million (equivalent to $51.3 million USD in 2022) Hill Auditorium refurbishing and restoration, completed in 2004, states:
+The University of Michigan website that describes the US$33.5 million (equivalent to US$51.3 million in 2022) Hill Auditorium refurbishing and restoration, completed in 2004, states:

 "When it opened in 1913, Hill Auditorium was hailed as a 'monument to perfect acoustics.'
 The excellent acoustics, a result of collaboration by architect Albert Kahn with noted acoustical engineer Hugh Tallant, are known world-wide and have made the auditorium a favorite venue for legions of famous musicians and other artists, as well as numerous noted speakers."

 "Careful attention will be given throughout the renovation to maintaining the acoustic quality of Hill, said Henry Baier, associate vice president for facilities and operations.
 In addition, further work will be done to reduce street and lobby noise by building a "sound lock" between the lobby and the auditorium."

 Campus and local users

 The building routinely hosts performances given by the Ann Arbor Symphony Orchestra and the School of Music's various ensembles, including the University of Michigan Symphony Orchestra, University of Michigan Philharmonia Orchestra, University of Michigan Concert Band, University of Michigan Symphony Band, and University of Michigan Choirs, as well as the mostly non-major ensembles such as the University of Michigan Arts Chorale, the Campus Symphony Orchestra, Campus Bands, the Michigan Marching Band, and the Men's Glee Club and Women's Glee Club.